tc39/proposal-set-methods/details.md

 ## Single argument

 All of these methods take only a single argument.
 Some of them, like `union`, could in theory take multiple values.
 This proposal currently takes the position that this use case is rare enough to not be worth worrying about; invoking the method repeatedly is held to be sufficient.

+## Order

+For each of the `Set`-producing methods, in the resulting `Set`s all elements which were in the receiver appear first, in the order in which they appeared in the receiver, followed by elements which were only in the argument, in the order in which they appeared in the argument.

+That this is possible for `intersection` in time proportional only to the size of the result (and not the receiver) is not obvious, but in <a href="https://matrixlogs.bakkot.com/TC39_Delegates/2022-07-11#L0-L54">this discussion</a> it was determined that it ought to be.